rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_command_reference.md

 description: Learn about the different AMPLIFY Central CLI commands you can use.
 ---

-This section contains the most basic commands for creating, fetching, updating, and deleting various API Server assets using the Amplify Central CLI.
+This section contains the basic commands for creating, fetching, updating, and deleting various Axway API Server assets using the Amplify Central CLI.
 Each command is followed by a brief description of what the command does, an explanation of the proper command syntax including command arguments and options, along with example syntax for various use-cases.
 Use this page to quickly lookup more information about the Amplify Central CLI command you're utilizing.

 ## get